mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 Some notifications may also **not reach you at all**, e.g. due to implementation errors on the sending institution's server.

-Therefore, you SHOULD periodically verify if your copies are up-to-date (or, simply, choose to *not store* these copies).
+Therefore, you SHOULD periodically verify if your copies are up-to-date (or choose to *not store* these copies).
 Proper caching techniques and/or periodical use of `index` endpoint of [Outgoing Mobilities API][omobilities-api] can help you with that.